Alert: Program & Facility Updates

 - Metro Parks Headquarters

-- The gates to Point Defiance Park will be closed at the Pearl and Mildred street entrances.
+- The gates to Point Defiance Park are closed at the Pearl and Mildred street entrances.
 This means Five Mile Drive is also closed to motor vehicles.

 - All programs are canceled, including indoor, outdoor, and volunteer work parties.